Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 What To Do

-1. Pour a few tablespoons of apple cider vinegar in your bowl.
+1. Pour a few tablespoons of apple cider vinegar into your bowl.

 2. Add enough water so the bowl is about halfway full.